 This standard applies to all field personnel.

 A written directive describes the circumstances which require a supervisor at the scene to assume command.

-- I. Bullets

-- II.
-Proofs of Compliance

 - Written directive addressing elements of the standard.
 (Qty Initial: 1) (Qty Reaccred: 1)

 - III.
 Required References

 - IV.
 Assessor Guidelines

 - V. Accreditation Manager Notes